flatlining/blog/posts/ambiente-python-com-pythonbrew.rst

 Pythonbrew
 ----------

 The pythonbrew_ is to python_ what rvm_ is to ruby_ (mostly).
-Facilitating the process of installation and management of multiple python_ instances on the users :bash:`$HOME` folder.
+Facilitating the process of installation and management of multiple python_ instances on the users :console:`$HOME` folder.

 All the following commands must be executed in a terminal window.